Existence of constant scalar curvature Kaehler cone metrics, properness and geodesic stability: Constant scalar curvature K ahler cone metrics

-Recall is the identity component of the group of holomorphic automorphisms of $X$ which fix the divisor $D$, $\mathfrak{h}(X;D)$ be the space of all holomorphic vector fields tangential to the divisor and $\mathfrak{h}'(X;D)$ be the complexification of a Lie algebra consisting of Killing vector fields of $X$ tangential to $D$.
-The reductivity theorem of $Aut(X;D)$ for cscK cone metric was proved in \cite{arXiv:1709.09616}, see also \cite{arXiv:1603.01743,MR3761174,MR3264767}.
+Recall that is the identity component of the group of holomorphic automorphisms of $X$ which fix the divisor $D$.
+We also set $\mathfrak{h}(X;D)$ to be the space of all holomorphic vector fields tangential to the divisor and $\mathfrak{h}'(X;D)$ to be the complexification of a Lie algebra consisting of Killing vector fields of $X$ tangential to $D$.
+The reductivity theorem of $Aut(X;D)$ for cscK cone metric was proved in \cite{MR4020314}, see also \cite{MR3968885,MR3761174,MR3264767}.

-\begin{thm}[Reductivity Theorem 1.4 in \cite{arXiv:1709.09616}] Suppose $\om$ is a cscK cone metric.
+\begin{thm}[Reductivity Theorem 1.4 in \cite{MR4020314}] Suppose $\om$ is a cscK cone metric.
 Then there exists a one-to-one correspondence between $\mathfrak{h}'(X;D)$ and the kernel of ${\mathbb{L}\mathrm{ic}}_{\om}$.

 Precisely speaking, the Lie algebra $\mathfrak{h} (X;D)$ has a direct sum decomposition:

 where $\mathfrak{a}(X;D)$ is the complex Lie subalgebra of $\mathfrak{h}(X;D)$ consisting of all parallel holomorphic vector fields tangential to $D$, and $\mathfrak{h'}(X;D)$ is the ideal of $\mathfrak{h}(X;D)$ consisting of the image under $grad_g$ of the kernel of $\cD$ operator.
 The operator $grad_g$ is defined to be $grad_g(u)= \uparrow^{\omega}\bar\p u=g^{i\bar j}\frac{\p u}{\p z^{\bar j}}\frac{\p}{\p z^i}$.